microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/target.md

 ---
 display: "Target"
-oneline: "Sets the JavaScript language version for emitted JavaScript and includes compatible library declarations"
+oneline: "Sets the JavaScript language version for emitted JavaScript and includes compatible library declarations."
 ---

 Modern browsers support all ES6 features, so `ES6` is a good choice.